Ken2ie/Predictive-Analytics-for-Customer-Churn-using-AWS/README.md

 4. **Machine Learning with Amazon SageMaker:**
    - Create a Jupyter notebook instance in SageMaker.
-   - Use it to build and train the model.
+   - Build and train the model.

 5. **Deployment as an API:**
    - Deploy the trained model using SageMaker.
-   - Utilize SageMaker endpoint for making predictions via an API.
+   - Access predictions via a SageMaker endpoint.

-## Summary
+## Project Summary

-This project demonstrates the use of AWS services for handling big data and predictive analytics tasks.
-By following this workflow, you can efficiently manage, process, analyze, and model big data using AWS tools, making you a strong candidate for data science roles.
+This project demonstrates the effective use of AWS services to address complex data science tasks such as predictive analytics.
+By following this comprehensive workflow, organizations can efficiently manage, process, analyze, and model large datasets using AWS tools.
+This showcases a candidate's ability to implement end-to-end solutions for data science projects.